 Turtle gets mad and says they should get going.

 Upstairs, Sandy's taking notes on the players.
-He's on Flora, who had a retarded daughter, Rosalie, who died the previous year.
+He's on Flora, who had a developmentally disabled daughter, Rosalie, who died the previous year.
 Flora's Westing connection is the wedding dress she made for Violet.

 He starts looking at the information on Otis, which makes him laugh.